-Heartburn is often attributed to gastroesophageal reflux disorder (GERD).
+Heartburn is a symptom of acid reflux which when experience more than twice a week is an indication of gastroesophageal reflux disorder (GERD).
 It is credited with the overflow of gastrula juices in the esophagus, which is HCl backing up into the esophagus causing sensitive skin to become irritated.
 Normal functioning muscles of the esophageal sphincter close shut to prevent stomach acid from moving upwards into the esophagus.
-However, in this disorder the sphincter is not working properly attributing to the reflux.
+However, in this disorder, the sphincter is not working properly attributing to the reflux.
 This disorder is made worse by overeating, the consumption of chocolate, fried foods, carbonated beverages, alcohol as well as coffee.

 Herbal Treatment Plan

-The meadowsweet herb has both anti-inflammatory and antacid actions among others, which will assist in dealing with symptoms of heartburn.
-It contains essential oil with salicylic acid compound called spiraenine and gaultherin which provide the herb with its healing actions.
-It is one of the finest digestive remedies available, moreover it works to protect and soothe the mucous membrane of the digestive tract, reducing excess acidity and easing nausea.
-Furthermore it is specifically used in the treatment of heartburn.
+The meadowsweet herb has both anti-inflammatory and antacid actions among others, which will assist in dealing with heartburn relief and eliminating acid reflux.
+It contains essential oil with a salicylic acid compound called spiraenine and gaultherin which provide the herb with its healing actions.
+It is one of the finest digestive remedies available, moreover, it works at protecting and soothing the mucous membrane of the digestive tract, reducing excess acidity and easing nausea.
+Meadowsweet is specifically used in the treatment of acid reflux by eliminating the symptom of heartburn.
 There are two ways in which this can be taken, as a tea or as a tincture.

 Tea: Into one cup of boiling water infuse 1-2 tsp of dried meadowsweet herb and leaves for between 10-15 minutes (make sure that the cup is covered so that no tea is evaporated).
 This should be drunk three times a day, or as needed.